 Discover and Compelling Evidence

-Of the four card brands, Discover publishes the least amount of public information about evidence requirements for disputing chargebacks.
+Of the four card brands, Discover publishes the least amount of information about evidence requirements for disputing chargebacks.
 However, the card brand does include a “merchant action” section in the dispute notification letters mentioned above, which will include documents that it requires related to the disputed transaction.

 For example, in the chargeback notification letter linked above, we can locate the “merchant action” section, as seen in this snippet.